rohitkumbhar/surmai/README.md

 2. Allow easy access to all the necessary artifacts during the course of the trip.
 3. Keep the data private.

+NOTE: This is a very very alpha stage project and under active development.
+Please report any issues using Github Issues.

 # Features
 - Organize a trip in one place
 - Allow collaboration between multiple users